 Long term absentees should be encouraged to return to work

-It is a widely accepted fact that returning to work even when not 100% fit after a longer term absence is good for recovery and beneficial for mental health (even where the primary reason for absence is not mental health -related).
+It is a widely accepted fact that returning to work even when not 100% fit after a longer term absence is good for recovery.
+It’s also beneficial for mental health (even where the primary reason for absence is not mental health -related).
 The longer an employee stays absent, the lower the chances of a successful return to work.
 As soon as someone feels well enough to work, doing so should be encouraged.

 Medical certificates – a help or a hindrance?

 Have you ever heard of an employee returning to work before their sick (or fit) note ran out?
 It is almost unheard of.
-But did you know that when issuing a sick note, a doctor is simply signing their patient eligible for Statutory Sick Pay?
-The patient’s actual fitness to work is a secondary matter and often a GP does not have the time or specialisation in Occupational Medicine to properly diagnose the latter.
+In fact, when issuing a sick note, a doctor is simply signing their patient eligible for Statutory Sick Pay.
+The patient’s actual fitness to work is a secondary matter.
+Oftentimes a GP does not have the time or specialisation in Occupational Medicine to properly diagnose the latter.

-Fit notes were devised as a way to combat the bad habit of simply signing employees off sick and focusing everyone’s attention to the fact that you may be fit to do some parts of your job even if you are not fully fit.
-Sadly, the fit note experiment has not been particularly successful with few GPs suggesting alterations that could help employees return to work sooner.
+Fit notes were devised as a way to combat the bad habit of simply signing employees off sick.
+Also focusing everyone’s attention on the fact that you may be fit to do some parts of your job, even if you are not 100% fit.
+Sadly, the fit note experiment has not been particularly successful.
+As few GPs suggest alterations that could help employees return to work sooner.